Skip to main content

 Cord care

 Your baby’s cord will dry up and fall off in one to three weeks after birth.
 When the cord falls off, you may see a small amount of blood.
-If the cord is still attached when your baby is three weeks old, tell your health care provider.
+If the cord is still attached when your baby is three weeks old, tell your healthcare provider.

 How to care for your baby’s cord